 17. Subrahmanyan Chandrashekhar

 Subrahmanyan Chandrashekhar was born On 19th October 1910 in Lahore, Punjab, India.
 He was an Indian-American astrophysicist and scientist.
-The renowned Indian astrophysicist Subrahmanyan Chandrasekhar is a name to be reckoned with.
+Renowned Indian astrophysicist Subrahmanyan Chandrasekhar is a name we should never forget.
 His study of the evolution of massive stars won him a Nobel Prize.
 His research areas included General Relativity, Radiation, Astrophysics, and Fluid Dynamics.
 Many astronomers sought answers to his questions about the evolution and structure of the stars.
 The evolution of stars and black holes is one of the most important ideas that led to stellar evolution

 Invention-One of his most famous discoveries was that the massive stars were capable of collapsing under their own gravity.
 In today’s world, black holes or neutron stars are known as collapsed stars.
 He is the benefactor of the Chandrasekhar limit.
 White dwarf stars, fragments of dying stars, are one of his most notable works, studying the radiation of energy from them.